alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 -> How does the code structure look like for this application?: Do it like validators are usually implemented, with a class for each best practice, but that would lead to a million classes.
 Each best practice needs to have at least one method and data for fail and success.
 What would be a more lightweight structure for that?

+First, all best practices with all the required information to implement them get collected in the "freecad-part-design-best-practices.xlsx" spreadsheet.

 ## Vision
 - Integrate into FCViewer for asynchronous feedback.
 - Integrate into FreeCAD for realtime feedback.